Bahai Library Online

 this author

-bahaidata.org: Q6002 · Links to Bahá'í wikis (bahai9, bahaipedia, etc.)
+bahaidata.org Q6002 · Links to Bahá'í wikis (bahai9, bahaipedia, etc.)

-"Anthony Lee" appears in:
+"Anthony Lee" has been tagged in:

-1. from the main catalog (6 results; collapse)
+from the main catalog (6 results; collapse)

 sorted by

-3. from the Chronology of Canada (1 result)
+from the Chronology of Canada (1 result)

 1. 1977-12-30 — The third Annual Bahá'í Studies was held at Rosemary Heights, in Surrey, BC.
 A record 168 registrants attended the 12 formal presentations and many viewed an art display arranged for the Association by local Bahá'í artists.
 The Annual Meeting is composed of three distinct elements: